CalebQ42/stupid-backend/README.md

     "crash": true // Send crash reports
     // Additional permissions should be added by specific implementations.
   },
+  "allowedDomains": [
+    "example.com"
+  ], //Allows for web apps to use this key without having to provide the key.
   "death": -1 // Unix timestamp (seconds) of the planned death of the key.
 Keys can be expired at any time without warning. -1 indicates no intended death time.
 }
 ```